marcotav/predicting-number-of-comments-on-reddit-using-random-forest-classifier/README.md

         nums_lst.append(i.string)
     return nums_lst
 ```

- We then write a function that finds the last `id` on the page, and stores it:
+ I then write a function that finds the last `id` on the page, and stores it:
  ```
 def get_urls(n=25):
     j=0   # counting loops